mt-mods/spacecannon/readme.md

 The "fire" request can specify an optional "verbose" flag.
 If this flag evaluates to true, then the following example response will be sent back.
-Note that if you have a large number of cannons that you will likely want to disable responses.
+Note that if you have a large number of cannons, you will likely want to disable responses.
 N cannons firing and generating responses will cause N^2 messages to be processed, as each cannon receives the fire response from all of its peers.
 If N > 20, your LUAC will overheat.
 N > 900, and your